 Whether online or on-campus, a Master of Business Administration is a demanding yet rewarding experience, and such advanced learning can help define the future of your professional career.
-To help you parse through the options, here’s an overview of what to know about online MBA degrees, including the program and curriculum factors that can help you decide which learning track is right for you.
+To help you parse through the options, here’s an overview of what to know about online MBA degrees, including the program, coursework and curriculum factors that can help you decide which collegiate schools learning track may be right for you.

 What to know about online MBA degrees

-While all programs and specialties have their nuances, some important aspects of online MBA degrees, in general, can help you make an informed decision about distance-learning options.
+While all programs and specialties have their nuances, some important aspects of online MBA degrees, in general, can help you make an informed decision about distance-learning options and narrow down your higher education opportunities.
 When you’re ready to advance your business acumen, here’s what you need to know about online master’s degree programs:

 Gain tools to advance or switch your career path

 An online MBA degree can lead to advanced professional development, both for students who wish to enhance their knowledge within their current industry as well as those who are interested in switching career paths.
 In fact, The Graduate Management Admission Council (GMAC)—makers of the GMAT exam—in 2017 surveyed 14,651 graduate school alumni about their post-MBA careers and found that 52% of them were working in a new industry.
-Furthermore, many of those career transfers (39% of those surveyed) ended up in a profession they never considered before enrolling in business school.
-These alumni credit the MBA experience with exposing them to defining opportunities that led to such shifts in their business focus.
+Furthermore, many of those career transfers (39% of those surveyed) ended up in a profession they never considered before enrolling in college of business.
+These alumni credit the MBA experience at their collegiate schools with exposing them to defining opportunities that led to such shifts in their business focus.

 GMAC conducted the survey again the following year.
 The 2018 Alumni Perspectives Survey includes responses from 10,882 alumni representing 274 institutions and various graduation years—and the promising results found that the vast majority of business school alumni are employed, with 79% working for a company and 10% serving as self-employed entrepreneurs.
 Of those working for companies, 61% work for multinational organizations, 33% for companies with more than 25,000 employees and 8% at start-ups.

-Of those surveyed in 2018, 87% feel their graduate management education accelerated their career advancement, especially when compared to their peers who do not have an MBA degree.
+Of those surveyed in 2018, 87% feel their graduate management education accelerated their career advancement, especially when compared to their peers who do not have a master’s degree in business administration.
 According to the survey, nearly half (49%) of recent alumni secured mid-level positions and are on the track to holding senior, executive or c-suite positions a few years after earning the advanced degree.

 As such, graduates can expect positive professional outcomes from earning a master’s degree.
-Many Smith students even accept new positions before they finish the program, which was the case for 58% of Smith Online MBA graduates surveyed in 2018.
-The versatility of the business skills and knowledge gained during the experience opens doors to various managerial, executive and refined applications.
+Many Smith students even accept new positions before they finish their coursework, which was the case for 58% of Smith Online MBA graduates surveyed in 2018.
+The versatility of the business decision-making knowledge, financial management expertise and leadership skills gained during the experience can open doors to various managerial, executive and refined applications.
 Elective courses and specialized tracks can further enhance specific abilities for students who have a particular career path or industry in mind.

-Pursuing an online MBA degree allows students to keep their current positions while attending graduate school, which is beneficial for those who wish to advance their careers within the same industry.
-For professionals looking to switch career paths, the ability to continue working can at least help with the financial aspects of the degree.
+Pursuing an online MBA degree from a college of business allows students to keep their current positions while attending graduate school, which is beneficial for those who wish to advance their careers within the same industry.
+For professionals looking to switch career paths, the ability to continue their full-time work can at least help with the financial aspects of the degree.

 Take rigorous online courses